-We must wait for the asynchronous task to complete, but meanwhile continue other possible synchronous tasks.
+We must wait for the asynchronous task to complete but meanwhile continue other possible synchronous tasks.
 One of the real-world examples is when we see a loader that our search results are loading or the form is being submitted.

 The real problem

-We can wait for an asynchronous task to finish, but we might want to do something else after the asynchronous task is finished or at least know when an asynchronous task has completed.
+We can wait for an asynchronous task to finish, but we might want to do something else after the asynchronous task is finished or at least know when an asynchronous task has been completed.
 Suppose, I want to update the username on a web page and once I receive a confirmation from the backend server, only then I can let the user know that the change has been made successfully.

 The concept of promise

 Let’s start with a simple story.
-I promise you that I’ll give you a candy 🍬.
+I promise you that I’ll give you candy 🍬.
 Now, there are three possibilities,

-- I give you the candy
+- I give you the candy and keep my promise

 - I fail to give the candy and break my promise